xtineburrough/LoveLetters/README.md

 We may be writing love letters or break-up notes, only the algorithm knows.
 Viewers can copy and paste to charm their valentine with a candy-infused letter complete with love and anti-love sentiments.

 LabSynthE is a laboratory for synthetic and electronic poetry in UT Dallas’ Bass School of Arts, Humanities, and Technology led by xtine burrough.

+This is a work of art was originally made to be viewed in the web browser (February 2024).
+In April 2024, we exhibited the project as a large-format video in AURORA's Video Art Nights in Pegasus Plaza, Downtown Dallas.

+The project can be [viewed in the browser] (https://xtineburrough.github.io/LoveLetters/)

+[See a short video about the project] (https://vimeo.com/1030900435)